webdev23/source_control_sentry/README.md

 Automatize your dev flow.
 Example, run a test script!<br>
 Backup all files versions, while keeping an eye on the flow.<br>
 Exclude hidden git files.
 Works well on top of git.
 Exclude nohup.out as well.<br>
-Can inject some javascript into a browser console tab, at a file change.<br>

-By default, without parameters, the program starts to watch the current directory.
+**By default, without parameters, the program starts to watch the current directory.
 And display file diffs at a change.